 The ADGB Trade Union School has been located in a pine forest near Bernau since 1930.
 Yellow brick, steel, concrete and glass - the central federal school of the General German Trade Union Federation in Bernau is impressive with its clearly structured architectural structure and its ideal integration into the Märkish landscape.
 This publication traces the path of the former ADGB Trade Union School, how it was awakened from its "sleep" and, with extensive renovation measures and partial reconstructions, became the modern building it was in 1930.
 In contributions by those responsible at the time and important architectural historians, the volume shows the state of restoration in 2004 and reveals what still needed to be done.
 With references to the former architect, the "red" Bauhaus director Hannes Meyer, and selected contributions to correspondence with GDR architects on "his" Bernau school in the late 1950s and early 1960s, the homage to Meyer and the former ADGB Trade Union School is rounded off.
 A new edition of the publication, which appeared in 2004 as Issue 4, from the series of publications of baudenkmal bundesschule bernau e.
 V. The book is published in German.

 This year, due to corona-related restrictions on events, UNESCO has designed the UNESCO World Heritage Day website.
 All German World Heritage sites were able to participate and have diligently provided material to highlight the special features of their sites.
-Until the end of July you can also watch our videos and download free Bauhaus paperfolding instructions and colouring pictures at www.unesco-welterbetag.de.
+The website is still online and you can watch our videos and download free Bauhaus paperfolding instructions and colouring pictures, too, at www.unesco-welterbetag.de.
 It's worth taking a look!

 We are happy to share the booklet of Eric Gjerdes paper folding workshop for your corona pleasure.
 He did teach those folding examples inspired by Josef Albers foundation course during the international summerschool 2017.